-\cite{christodoulou2023fair} shows that $\efx$ orientations may not always exist, even on simple graphs.
+\citeauthor{christodoulou2023fair} shows that $\efx$ orientations may not always exist, even on simple graphs.
 Therefore, it is not surprising when we show the same on bipartite multi-graphs.
 In particular, we examine multi-cycles (a special kind of bipartite multi-graphs) and show that even for $q = 2$, $\efx$ orientations may not always exist for four agents; see Figure~\ref{fig:counter-example_c4}.
-Nonetheless, we identify the correct parameters to characterize the scenarios where $\efx$ orientations are guaranteed to exist; see Table~\ref{tab:orientation}.
+Nonetheless, we identify the correct parameters to characterize the scenarios where $\efx$ orientations are guaranteed to exist for monotone valuations; see Table~\ref{tab:orientation}.

 To do so, we proceed step by step, carefully considering all possible cases.
 Initially, we focus on bipartite multi-graphs with diameters, $d(G)$, of small numbers.
 For $d(G)=1$, bipartite multi-graphs become multi-$P_2$, for which an $\efx$ orientation can easily be achieved using the cut-and-choose protocol.
-As a warm-up, we show the existence of $\efx$ orientations for bipartite multi-graphs with $d(G)=2$, i.e., for multi-stars.
+As a warm-up, we show the existence of $\efx$ orientations for multi-trees with $d(G)=2$, i.e., for multi-stars.
 Here, we do so for $q = 2$, but the same approach can be generalized to any $q$, which we discuss in the next section (in Proposition~\ref{prop:multi-stars}).

-In this section, we present counter-examples for various cases, via figures, where we have symmetric instances and the number on each edge depicts the value of that edge for both endpoints.
+In this section, we present counter-examples for various cases, via figures, where we have symmetric instances, and the number on each edge depicts the value of that edge for both endpoints.

 \begin{restatable}{proposition}{multistarprop} $\efx$ orientations exist on multi-stars for $q = 2$. \end{restatable} \begin{proof} Let $r$ be the center of the given multi-star instance.
 Every leaf $i$ chooses the edge she prefers the most from the two edges in $E(i, r)$, and we allocate the remaining edges to agent $r$, hence creating an orientation.
-By Observation~\ref{obs:orientation_efx}, note that to prove that it is $\efx$, we only need to check if the $\efx$ condition is satisfied between agent $r$ and her neighbors.
+By Observation~\ref{obs:orientation_efx}, note that to prove that the allocation is $\efx$, we only need to check if the $\efx$ condition is satisfied between agent $r$ and her neighbors.
 Agent $r$ does not strongly envy any leaf because every leaf has a singleton edge in her bundle.
-And, every leaf receives her preferred item from $E(i, r)$, so it will not envy agent $r$.
+Moreover, every leaf receives her preferred item from $E(i, r)$, so she will not envy agent $r$.
 This completes our proof. \end{proof}